 In groups, use poster paper to create a visual model that depicts what you think is happening, including all the factors and any or all relationships among them.
 Remember, the goal here is to depict and explain this phenomenon.

 IMPORTANT, you are drawing plate tectonic models as it is specific to the location on the map that has the black “bar” drawn on it.
-“Copying” the model (e.g. Figure 7) is not exactly what is happening in each image underneath the liner.
+“Copying” the model (e.g. Figure 7) is not exactly what is happening in each image underneath the line.

-Step 4: Share your model
+Step 4: Share Your Model.

-Share your poster—post it!
+Share your poster—post it around the room!
 Then, visit other groups' posters and provide feedback to each of them.
 You are limited to three types of feedback which include:

 Adding an idea—use ____GREEN__ __sticky notes.
 An example of this might be providing a NEW idea you believe will improve the model.